mmnistl/toBeDetermined/README.md

 ## Example output:

 This is an interactive program that prompts the user to choose a major from a four-year university, then choose a corresponding job title.
 The user will input information about their student loan to determine if their average salary will be able to cover their monthly loan payments.
 This is applicable to universities in the United States only.
-//could attempt to store all data into one file (need to ensure we keep track of key names e.g. Major) Name of major?
-Pizza

-Please choose a major from the following list:
-A
-Anthropology
-Astrophysics
-B
-Biology
-Business
-…
-// accommodate for upper/lower case
-// use error (string vs int vs double)
+Would you like to use your Tilt Score to determine your major? (yes/no)

+These are the majors that correspond to your Tilt Score:
+//compelte Majors list to console.

+How many majors are you interested in? (max 12)

+Chosen Major:

 New output:
-That is not the name of a listed major.
-Please check your spelling and try again.

-Name of major?
-Biology

-Please choose a major from the following list:
-A
-Anthropology
-Astrophysics
-B
-Biology
-Business
-…

-New output:
-Name of job title?
-3.5

-Jobs you can get with a four-year Biology degree:
-Biologist
-Teacher
-Technician
-…

-New output:
-That is not the name of a listed job title.
-Please check your spelling and try again.

-Name of job title?
-Teacher

-Jobs you can get with a four-year Biology degree:
+Jobs you can get with a four-year + major + degree:
-Biologist
-Teacher
-Technician
-…

-New output:
-The national average yearly salary for a Teacher is $45,000.
+//prints jobs associated with major

+Which job interests you?

+Based on your careers of interest the following prompts will provide some information on your student loan payments.

-Student loan amount (no more than six digits)? $100000
+Student loan amount: $

-Interest rate on loan(as a percentage)?
-4.5
+Student loan rate (as a percent):

-Term of loan(in years)?
-20
+Term of loan (in years):

-Final output:
+Summary of provided information example:

 Chosen major: Biology
 Chosen job: Teacher
 Average yearly salary: $45,000